AsexGenomeEvol/Timema_asex_genomes/8_Transposable_elements/README.md

-# Repeat identification, TE detection and annotation
+# Repeat identification and TE detection

-This is how repeats were detected and TEs annotated
+This is how repeats were detected and annotated

 ## mining repeats from raw reads

-Using dnaPipeTE v2.5 on serv04 of the Vital-it HPC facilities. dnaPipeTE had to be tweaked by Patrick Tran Van to be able to run.
+Using dnaPipeTE v2.5 on serv04. dnaPipeTE had to be tweaked by Patrick to be able to run.

 Raw read data put in scratch/local

-- genome size must be specified (assembly size used as proxy for each species)
+- genome size must be specified
-- parameters: -genome_coverage 0.5 -sample_number 4
+- parameters ok for most organizms: -genome_coverage 0.5 -sample_number 4

+run on dee_serv04, because might consume up to 400Gb memory and highjack all CPUs

 ```